Everyday Chemistry: Album artwork

 Everyday Chemistry was not given official artwork.
 Instead, photographs of the cassette tape were used for the cover.
 The first photograph (which appears on the main page of the website) includes the cassette's case, with the album title & track list being written on ruled paper.
 The other photograph (which has been used on the MP3 download of the album) is the tape itself, which is a General Electric 60-minute cassette tape.
 This photograph is unique as it doesn't match with the photographs that appear on the website.

 Because of the lack of an official album artwork, fans would take it upon themselves to create their own.
-The most popular interpretation would include an art piece created in circa 1968 by an unknown artist of what the Beatles would look like at the age of 64, an art piece inspired from the song "When I'm Sixty Four".
+The most popular interpretation would include an art piece created in circa 1967 by Michael Leonard of what the Beatles would look like at the age of 64, an art piece inspired from the song "When I'm Sixty Four".